-Core Objective ASU SLO Course SLO Assignment Assessment Method Critical CT1: Gather, analyze, evaluate, and SLO1: Students will be Hands-on activities done AACU Critical Thinking Thinking synthesize information relevant to a question or issue. able to state a question, gather information, collect and analyze data, identify assumptions, develop a hypothesis, and evaluate results to arrive at an answer to a question. in class or experiments completed in lab in which students collect and analyze data and draw conclusions from the results.
-VALUE Rubric Communication CS1: Develop, interpret, and express ideas through effective written communication.
+Core Objective ASU SLO Course SLO Assignment Assessment Method Critical Thinking CT: Gather, analyze, evaluate, and synthesize information relevant to a question or issue.
+SLO1: Students will be able to state a question, gather information, collect and analyze data, identify assumptions, develop a hypothesis, and evaluate results to arrive at an answer to a question.
+Experiments completed in lab in which students collect and analyze data and draw conclusions from the results.
+AACU Critical Thinking VALUE Rubric Communication CS: Develop, interpret, and express ideas through effective written communication.
 SLO2: Students will be able to effectively discuss laboratory data and results in a written report.
 A written report of laboratory activities.
 AACU Written Communication VALUE Rubric

-Empirical & Quantitative Skills EQS1: Manipulate and analyze numerical data and arrive at an informed conclusion.
+Empirical & Quantitative Skills EQS: Manipulate and analyze numerical data and arrive at an informed conclusion.
 SLO3: Students will be able to present data numerically, perform mathematical calculations, and quantitatively analyze data to draw plausible conclusions.
-Presentation and analysis of numerical data collected during in-class activities.
-AACU Quantitative Literacy VALUE Rubric Teamwork TW2: Work effectively with others to support and accomplish a shared goal.
+Presentation and analysis of numerical data collected during laboratory activities.
+AACU Quantitative Literacy VALUE Rubric Teamwork TW: Work effectively with others to support and accomplish a shared goal.
 SLO4: Students will be able to engage team members, support a constructive team climate, and keep the team focused on the task at hand.
-Hands-on activities done in class or experiments completed in lab in which students work together in groups to complete the experiment.
+Experiments completed in lab in which students work together in groups to collect and analyze experimental data.
 AACU Teamwork VALUE Rubric